 This is the restaurant in the bottom of the Jane Hotel, and despite the fact that the dining room looks kind of like a ballroom, it’s a casual all-day spot.
 Typically this place serves some solid, straightforward American/Italian food, but on Thanksgiving, they’re going the turkey/stuffing/cranberry sauce route.
 It’ll be $65 per person, and there are plenty of bars nearby for when you finish all your food and remember you have Friday off work.

-On November 22nd, all three locations of Quality Eats are hosting “Franksgiving.”
+From November 25th to December 1st, all three locations of Quality Eats are hosting “Franksgiving.”
 That might sound like something Danny DeVito’s character would invent in It’s Always Sunny In Philadelphia, but it actually involves turkey hot dogs on sweet potato buns with stuffing and cole slaw.
 If the special Franksgiving offerings don’t appeal to you, you can still get any of the great (and generally affordable) steaks from the regular menu.

 If you’re looking for a cozy-but-still-upscale place to celebrate with a few people, Il Buco is one of your best options.
 They’ll be serving a family-style, four-course prix fixe ($110) with stuff like turkey and sweet potato gnocchi, although kids will be able to order a la carte.
 Tables in the wine cellar are first come first served, which might come in handy if you need a last-minute place to bring your family.